/arc:vision

 Getting started

 Open your project in Claude Code or Codex and run a command.
-Commands chain together: /arc:ideate creates a design doc, then asks if you want to continue to /arc:implement.
-You can enter at any point — already have a design doc?
+Commands chain together: /arc:ideate creates a feature spec, then asks if you want to continue to /arc:implement.
+You can enter at any point — already have a feature spec?
 Start at /arc:implement.

 Why this exists